OctopusDeploy/docs/docs/administration/security/script-integrity.md

 ---
 title: Script integrity in Octopus Deploy
-description: Sometimes we are asked about verifying script integrity in Octopus Deploy.
-Some customers have decided to prevent execution of unsigned PowerShell scripts.
-This page describes our stance on this topic.
+description: Script integrity is an interesting topic, especially in security sensitive situations.
+This page describes how scripting works in Octopus Deploy, PowerShell Execution Policies, and why we don't enforce script integrity checking.
 position: 80
 ---

 **Short description:** Octopus executes your scripts as provided using the language and runtime best suited to the script in the host operating environment.
-PowerShell scripts are executed using [-ExecutionPolicy Unrestricted](https://github.com/OctopusDeploy/Calamari/blob/b23ea09bd17a49fd2b0c9bae588ef1012db4f8c2/source/Calamari.Shared/Integration/Scripting/WindowsPowerShell/PowerShellBootstrapper.cs#L71) because Octopus provides a lot of value to your users by modifying scripts dynamically on their behalf.
+PowerShell is the only common scripting language which supports script integrity verification, but your scripts are [executed using -ExecutionPolicy Unrestricted](https://github.com/OctopusDeploy/Calamari/blob/b23ea09bd17a49fd2b0c9bae588ef1012db4f8c2/source/Calamari.Shared/Integration/Scripting/WindowsPowerShell/PowerShellBootstrapper.cs#L71).
+Octopus provides a lot of value to your users by modifying scripts dynamically on their behalf, and we believe a restrictive PowerShell Execution Policy on its own not a foolproof security solution.

 ## Scripting in Octopus